 The Company performs construction services in two business segments: Transmission and Distribution ("T&D"), and Commercial and Industrial ("C&I").
-T&D customers include electric utilities, cooperatives, municipalities and private developers.
-The Company provides a broad range of services throughout the United States, which include design, engineering, procurement, construction, upgrade, maintenance and repair services, with a particular focus on construction, maintenance and repair.
-The Company also provides C&I electrical contracting services to property owners and general contractors in the western United States.
+T&D customers include electric utilities, cooperatives, government-funded utilities and private developers.
+The Company provides a broad range of services, which include design, engineering, procurement, construction, upgrade, maintenance and repair services, with a particular focus on construction, maintenance and repair.
+The Company also provides C&I electrical contracting services to property owners and general contractors generally in the western United States.